-As part of Multicultural March celebrations the Library held a talk with the photographer , D-Mo Zajac, curator, Anni Turnbull and Rabbi’s Gorarier and Slavin who feature in the Libraries display.
+As part of Multicultural March celebrations, the Library held a talk with photographer D-Mo Zajac, curator Anni Turnbull, and Rabbis Gourarie and Slavin, who feature in the Library's display.

 The discussion covered D-Mo Zajac’s photography and the Jewish community.
-D-Mo revealed her professional and personal interested in tradition and ritual in Jewish culture.
+D-Mo revealed her professional and personal interest in tradition and ritual in Jewish culture.

-D-Mo Zajak has documented a variety of cultures, migrants and refugees.
-In 2009 Zajac started asking 'who am I and what is my purpose?'
-It was then she discovered her own Jewish heritage, after being raised in Poland as a Protestant, her mother revealed to her that her grandmother had been Jewish.
+D-Mo Zajac has documented a variety of cultures, migrants and refugees.
+In 2009 Zajac started asking, “Who am I and what is my purpose?”
+It was then she discovered her own Jewish heritage; after being raised in Poland as a Protestant, her mother revealed to her that her grandmother had been Jewish.

 Covering her first Jewish community event, Hanukkah at Steyne Park, in 2010 had a more profound impact on Zajac.
 It was at this time she first met Rabbi Slavin.

-Rabbi Slavin talks about Our Big Kitchen (OBK) a community run kitchen he started in the basement of the Sydney Yeshiva Centre in Bondi.
+Rabbi Slavin talked about Our Big Kitchen (OBK), a community-run kitchen he started in the basement of the Sydney Yeshiva Centre in Bondi.
 With support from volunteers, meals are prepared and distributed to the homeless, to victims of domestic abuse and to people in crisis and families in need.

 “Opened in 2007, the food in the kitchen is an excuse or a language or a medium, no different than sport or music or photography, art or cinema.
 Food is the medium we use but the actual product is rebuilding people’s confidence.
 It is community building allowing people to behave a sense of belonging.
 Whether that is mothers with postnatal depression or the elderly or people who are socially isolated.
 It’s a place where it’s easy to come to and where people immediately feel needed.”